janko/paperclip-dropbox/README.md

 made some significant changes to its API, which breaks this gem's core functionality.
 You shouldn't be using it anymore.**

+**While we're here, you also shouldn't be using Paperclip anymore, you should use [Shrine] instead.**

 ------------------------------------------------------

 # Paperclip Dropbox